The Prince & Me: Plot

 Back at school, Eddie and Paige study for final exams.
 They sneak off to the library stacks to pursue a romantic encounter, where they kiss and take off his jacket and shirt.
 They are shortly ambushed by members of the Danish tabloid press.
 Once away from the mayhem, Paige learns his real identity and walks away from him through the rain.
 Just then, Eddie is notified by his mother that his father is very ill and she asks him to return home.

 While Paige is questioned at a viva voce panel about Shakespeare, she realizes that she loves Edvard and runs to find him, but his roommate Scotty tells her that he has already left for Denmark.
 She follows him there and while being driven round Copenhagen is delayed by a royal parade.
 Paige leaves her taxi and is recognized from the papers by the crowd, who call Edvard's attention to her.
 He mounts her behind him on his horse, hurriedly opens a parliamentary session and takes her to the castle.

 The queen objects to Edvard's choice, but the king tells him that if he loves Paige, he should marry her.
 Edvard proposes and she accepts.
 After witnessing him reconcile workers and employers in a parliamentary committee, the queen realizes that Paige has helped him grow up at last and will make a good queen.
 However, during Eddie's coronation ball, Paige remembers that she is betraying her ambition to become a doctor working in Third World countries, breaks off her engagement and returns home.

 King Haraald abdicates and the newly crowned Edvard realizes that he too has responsibilities to shoulder.
 However, he arrives after Paige's graduation and tells her that she is his choice and he is willing to wait for however long it takes to achieve her dreams.

 Production

 In December 2002, it was reported that Paramount Pictures and Lionsgate Films would co-produce The Prince and the Freshman, a romantic comedy set to be directed by Martha Coolidge and star Julia Stiles.
 The film was the first project from Sobini Films, founded by Mark Amin following his sale of Trimark Pictures to Lionsgate, and was developed from an idea by Amin with Katherine Fugate writing the initial script.
 Susan Sarandon was initially in talks to play Rosalind, Queen consort of Denmark.

 Soundtrack

+The composer was Jennie Muskett.
 The film's soundtrack was released on March 30, 2004, in the United States by Hollywood Records.